sonatype-nexus-community/iq-success-metrics/README.md

 * `fixedCounts`: this is a dictionary containing all the combined (Security, License, Quality & Other) fixed vulnerabilities for each threat level. `LIST` is the aggregation of all threat level violations where each element of the list is one of the applications in scope. `TOTAL` is a list aggregating all threat level violations for all applications in scope combined where each element of the list is one of the weeks in scope.
 * `waivedCounts`: this is a dictionary containing all the combined (Security, License, Quality & Other) waived vulnerabilities for each threat level. `LIST` is the aggregation of all threat level violations where each element of the list is one of the applications in scope. `TOTAL` is a list aggregating all threat level violations for all applications in scope combined where each element of the list is one of the weeks in scope.
 * `openCountsAtTimePeriodEnd`: this is a dictionary containing all the combined (Security, License, Quality & Other) vulnerabilities for each threat level that have not yet been fixed or waived (this is the current backlog or risk exposure). `LIST` is the aggregation of all threat level violations where each element of the list is one of the applications in scope. `TOTAL` is a list aggregating all threat level violations for all applications in scope combined where each element of the list is one of the weeks in scope.
+* `riskRatioCritical`: this is a list calculating the Critical risk ratio (number of Critical vulnerabilities divided by the total number of applications onboarded) for each week in scope.
+* `riskRatioSevere`: this is a list calculating the Severe risk ratio (number of Severe vulnerabilities divided by the total number of applications onboarded) for each week in scope.
+* `riskRatioModerate`: this is a list calculating the Moderate risk ratio (number of Critical vulnerabilities divided by the total number of applications onboarded) for each week in scope.
+* `riskRatioLow`: this is a list calculating the Low risk ratio (number of Critical vulnerabilities divided by the total number of applications onboarded) for each week in scope.

 ### Understanding `apps`